On today’s date in 1807, Isaac Brock was appointed to command the British forces in Upper Canada.

 “The setting is a visual representation of the motivation for each man—this is what they were fighting for,” said stamp designer Susan Scott.
 “And the body of water speaks to the dominance of the British naval power.”

-An official first-day cover was cancelled in Tecumseh, Ont.
+An official first-day cover was also serviced with a cancellation from Tecumseh, Ont.

-Brock was also commemorated on a six-cent stamp (SC #501) issued by the Post Office Department – a precursor to Canada Post – in 1969.
-Printed by the Canadian Bank Note Company, the stamp commemorates the 200th anniversary of Brock’s birth.
+In 1969, the Post Office Department, a precursor to Canada Post, commemorated Brock on a six-cent stamp (SC #501).
+Printed by the Canadian Bank Note Company, the stamp commemorates the 200th anniversary of his birth.

 In addition to his portrait, the stamp features Brock’s Monument, which was completed in 1856 and marks his grave and is located near Queenston, Ont.
 The statue of Brock stands atop a 56-metre column overlooking the territory his troops successfully defended.